 April 2019: The first works for the regeneration of Mezquitilla Beach start, using the materials produced by the Treatment Plant.

-June 2020: As part of the economic regeneration scheme, showers, walkways, litter bins, etc are installed on the beach that is ready for the summer season.
+August 2020: As part of the economic regeneration scheme, showers, walkways, litter bins, etc are installed on the beach that is ready for the summer season.
 Recycled material has been incorporated in the design of the beach.
+Newly created businesses that will contribute to the economic regeneration of the area start their launching phase.

 The BRICK-BEACH Project confirms the commitment of the Vélez-Málaga City Council for sustainability and innovation.
 The model of development that we pursue, uses natural resources in a sustainable way, in fishing, in agriculture, and also in tourism.
 We are creative in the search for solutions and this is why we have turned the problem of illegal dumps into an opportunity for the regeneration of beaches, in a circular economy model.